fiduswriter/simple-datatables/import().md

 };
 ```

-Note that if the table already has headings, the first line will be treated as tbody cell data regardless of whether the `headings` property is set to `true`.
+Note that if the table already has headings, the first line will be treated as tbody cell data regardless of whether the `headings` property is set to `true` or not.

 #### Examples